bitshares/bitshares-core/README.md

     ./programs/witness_node/witness_node

 The node will automatically create a data directory including a config file.
-It will take some time to fully synchronize the blockchain.
+It may take several hours to fully synchronize the blockchain.
 After syncing, you can exit the node using Ctrl+C and setup the command-line wallet by editing `witness_node_data_dir/config.ini` as follows: